vishalp27/ML-Learning/README.md

 # ML-Learning
-This is all of my personal projects I have been doing on ML based on teachings of Prof. Andrew NG.
+This are all of my personal projects for ML Algorithm Learning Techniques